14 Must-Try San Diego Wineries (Who Needs Napa?!)

 Located 50 minutes east of San Diego, Milagro Winery boasts a working estate-grown winery, organic farm and orchard, tasting room, scenic vistas, and leisure activities such as bocce ball.

-Trained in Bordeaux, and considered the pre-eminent winemaker in Mexico, Hugo d’Acosta oversees all aspects of production.
-Be sure to try their 2013 Estate Grown Bellorosso as it won the Gold medal at the Orange County wine and commerce event.
+Trained in Bordeaux and considered the pre-eminent winemaker in Mexico, Hugo d’Acosta oversees all aspects of production.
+Be sure to try their 2013 Estate Grown Bellorosso—it won the Gold medal at the Orange County wine and commerce event.

-Stop in from Saturday or Sunday to try a designated flight or customize your own at $2 a pour.
-Bring a picnic basket or grab food from their food truck and enjoy the live music on their outdoor patio.
+Stop in on Saturday or Sunday to try a designated flight or customize your own at $2 a pour.
+Bring a picnic basket or grab some eats from their food truck and enjoy the live music on their outdoor patio.

 Vesper Vineyards